makhomed/nginx-geo/README.md

 # nginx-geo (version 2.0.0)

-Converts the MaxMind GeoLite2 Country database to the nginx format for use with the [`nginx geo module`](https://nginx.org/en/docs/http/ngx_http_geo_module.html).
+This tool converts the MaxMind GeoLite2 Country database to the nginx format for use with the [`nginx geo module`](https://nginx.org/en/docs/http/ngx_http_geo_module.html).

-Similar to Cloudflare's [`CF-IPCountry header`](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ipcountry), this maps a visitor's IPv4 or IPv6 address to a two-letter country code.
+Similar to Cloudflare's [CF-IPCountry header](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ipcountry), this maps a visitor's IPv4 or IPv6 address to a two-letter country code.

-In addition to the [`ISO 3166-1 alpha-2 codes`](https://www.iso.org/iso-3166-country-codes.html), nginx-geo uses the following special country-codes:
+In addition to the [ISO 3166-1 alpha-2 codes](https://www.iso.org/iso-3166-country-codes.html), nginx-geo uses the following special country codes:

-* XX — Used for clients without country-code data.
+* XX — Used for clients with no country-code data.
 * T1 — Used for clients on the Tor network.

 ## Installation